SH4D0WS99/Cicada3301-2014/2014writeup.md

 1. Ran Outguess revealed the file ```image01.out```.
 2. Ran Outguess revealed the file ```image02.out```.
 3. Ran Outguess revealed the file ```image03.out```.
-4. Each .out file contains a hexadecimal string.
+4. Each ```.out``` file contains a hexadecimal string.
 5. Copy hexadecimal string and paste it in a new file.
 6. Remove each new line (Find and Replace: Regular expression: "\n").
 7. Download the multixor script from GitHub: [multixor](https://github.com/ingeist/multixor)
-8. Command the following in your terminal: ```python3 ../multixor/multixor.py -t image01-hex.txt -t image02-hex.txt -t image03-hex.txt -o message.txt.asc```.
+8. Command the following in your terminal: ```python3 multixor/multixor.py -t image01-hex.txt -t image02-hex.txt -t image03-hex.txt -o message.txt.asc```.
 9. Open the ```message.txt.asc``` PGP message file.
 10. The text has been reordered with a column transposition cipher.
 11. By reordering the columns a text can be seen: ```GOOD WORK ULTIMATE TRUTH IS THE ULTIMATE ILLUSION JOIN US AT FV7LYUCMEOZZD5J4ONIO```.